 - Separate LPAs.
 Each fund, including each alternative investment vehicle and parallel fund, will have its own LPA.
 Typically, the LPA for a fund starts out as a short form that is used to establish the fund in its chosen state or jurisdiction.
 In connection with the first closing of investors into a fund, the LPA is typically amended and restated to include specifics about the capital commitments, the capital call process, and the ability of the fund to enter into credit facilities and pledge fund assets, as well as specific provisions addressing concerns raised by investors.
 It is important to note that the LPA is a living document that likely will change with circumstances over the life of the fund, including future closings of investors into the fund. - Borrowing.
-The LPA should clearly permit the fund to borrow (and, to the extent funds will be jointly and severally liable under the credit facility, guarantee the obligations of the other funds included in the credit facility).
+The LPA should clearly permit the fund to borrow.
+An important consideration is determining whether the LPA expressly permits joint and several liabilities, cross-collateralization and the ability to guarantee the obligations of subsidiaries, to the extent that the credit facility is expected to be structured in such a way.
 The LPA may include limitations on borrowings, including on the amount a fund may borrow, on the amount of time borrowings may remain outstanding under a credit facility, and on the permissible use of the borrowings.
 Each of these provisions should be reviewed and a determination made as to whether the credit agreement should expressly reference these limitations.
-Recent focus on the use of subscription lines by funds to enhance the internal rate of return (IRR) has brought more scrutiny by investors to the practice, and limitations on the term of borrowings in LPAs are now more common. - Capital commitments.
-The LPA should contain an irrevocable commitment of the investors to fund capital when called (subject to certain limitations that may be set forth in the LPA or other governing documents), expressly allow the fund (or the related general partner) to call capital to repay borrowings, to pledge the unfunded capital commitments of the fund's investors, to assign the right to make capital calls, and to enforce the obligations of the fund's investors to fund their capital commitments.
+Recent focus on the use of subscription lines by funds to enhance the internal rate of return (IRR) has brought more scrutiny by investors to the practice, and limitations on the term of borrowings in LPAs are now more common. - Capital commitments; right to pledge.
+The LPA should contain an irrevocable commitment of the investors to fund capital when called (subject to certain limitations that may be set forth in the LPA or other governing documents), expressly allow the fund (or the related general partner) to call capital to repay borrowings, to pledge the unfunded capital commitments of the fund's investors and the accounts into which such related capital contributions will be remitted, to assign the right to make capital calls, and to enforce the obligations of the fund's investors to fund their capital commitments (the typical collateral package in a subscription credit facility).
+With respect to capital commitments, attention should be given to how the unfunded capital commitments of the investors are impacted by actions such as distributions of portfolio liquidations, the expiration of the investment or commitment period and the transfer of investor commitments.
+Additionally, if the capital commitment of the general partner is expected to be included in the borrowing base for the credit facility, care should be given in identifying instances where cash contributions are not required by the general partner, including by way of a setoff against the management fees otherwise payable to the general partner.

-In situations where the LPA does not expressly permit this pledge and assignment, the fund should confirm to the lenders that the fund's counsel will give a clean legal opinion on these powers or, in the alternative, the lenders should determine if an amendment to the LPA is necessary.
+In situations where the LPA does not expressly permit a pledge and assignment of the expected collateral, the fund should confirm to the lenders that the fund's counsel will give a clean legal opinion on these powers or, in the alternative, the lenders should determine whether an amendment to the LPA is necessary.
 If neither of those options is available, the investors (especially investors included in the borrowing base, if that is the intended loan structure) should be required to acknowledge and consent to the pledge and assignment.
 Of course, if the LPA expressly prohibits the assignment of the rights of the fund and the general partner, the LPA will need to be amended to eliminate the prohibition.